25 questions for interview

 Conflict is bound to happen in any demanding job.
 When the stakes are high, team members may experience stress and burnout.
 Suitable candidates should have experience resolving conflict and maintaining professional relationships.
 However, overcoming issues with a manager is another type of skill.

-to answer the question (and structure their response by giving an example situation, task, action, and result) to explain how they settled terms with their boss.
+Candidates may use the STAR method to answer the question (and structure their response by giving an example situation, task, action, and result) to explain how they settled terms with their boss.

-to each candidate to evaluate their reactions to complex situations.
+You could send a Problem solving test to each candidate to evaluate their reactions to complex situations.
 This test also determines whether the candidate will successfully merge with your company culture.

 15. How will you contribute to our team?